 When it comes to tech, speed is everything.
 We want our devices to boot in seconds and our apps to run seamlessly.
-The catch is that no matter how fast our devices are out of the box, we are the main culprits when it comes to slowing things down.
+The catch is that no matter how fast our devices are out of the box, we are the main culprits in slowing things down.

 Your computer maintenance habits significantly affect your devices’ performance.
 When was the last time you cleaned out your temporary files?
 Is your download folder full of junk?
 These are some issues killing your computer’s performance.
 Tap or click here for tips on taking out the trash and giving your machine room to breathe.

-Windows 11 carries over with many of the same features as its predecessors, and not all of them are good.
+Windows 11 carries over many of the same features as its predecessors, and not all of them are good.
 When you download a new app, chances are it will default to open whenever you start your computer.
-Even apps that came with your PC have this (sometimes) annoying trait.
+Even apps that come with your PC have this (sometimes) annoying trait.

 Some common startup apps on your PC include iTunes Helper, QuickTime, Adobe Reader, Zoom, Google Chrome, Microsoft Office, Microsoft Teams, Spotify Web Helper, Xbox App Services, CyberLink YouCam, Steam and more.

 You may think you need these apps to start up every time you start your PC, but that’s not the case.
-Even if you use them every day, you can open them when you’re ready.
+Even if you use them daily, you can open them when you’re ready.
 And no, you don’t need them to start automatically to get their updates.

 Give them the boot